grubersjoe/github-contributions-api/README.md

 }
 ```

-You can return the results as an object keyed by year, month and day by using
+You can also request the data as an object keyed by year, month and day by using
 the `format=nested` query parameter:

 ```shell